How to restore the default .htaccess file for WordPress

 Removing unwanted .htaccess files

-If you find a .htaccess file in one or more of the domain’s subfolders, they are likely to be rogue and may need to be deleted to restore site functionality.
+If you find .htaccess files in the domain’s WordPress subfolders such as wp-admin, wp-content, wp-include, and even deeper folders within them, those .htaccess files more than likely were created by malware, and may need to be deleted to restore full site functionality.

 You may also like: